 If you want to save money, find a perfectly flat piece of glass or metal and put some 320 or 640 grit sandpaper on it.
 Spray some oil on the paper and then rub your warped head back on forth.
 It might not take much.
 All you’re doing is cleaning up the surface until it’s completely been sanded and straight again.

 Liquid AND Air Cooling

 Radiators don’t cool the engine by themselves.
 They NEED air to keep cool as well, so if they’re not getting any air-flow, it’s probably going to overheat the engine.
-A common problem that beginner and trail-riders have is riding too slow (More on this Here).
+A common problem that beginner and technical trail-riders have is riding too slow for long periods of time.

 A cause of overheating may be, although not as often, a broken impeller.
 If it’s cracked or part of it is broken off (yes, even one small piece) it won’t provide sufficient cooling to the bike.
 If none of the above are the problem, just pop off the water pump cover to see if the impeller is bad or if there’s corrosion.
 If there is damage, it’s probably going to be an expensive fix if you buy OEM, so you might as well buy a Boyesen Water Pump Kit for a little more and be done with it, for good.

 If none of these are the solution to your dirt bike’s problem, then you have bigger issues.
 If that’s the case, check out my article Why Does My Dirt Bike Get So Hot?

 To get more tips on how to fix your dirt bike, how to tune it to make it run better, and much more info on your dirt bike, please like and follow Motocross Hideout on Facebook here!